-Once this is complete, to upgrade the :
+Once this is complete, to upgrade:

 - 1. Run Discovery. - 2.
-Right-click on the Minimus2 in Discovery main window and select "File Exchange". - In the "File Exchange" tab, select the new software binary file with the Browse button as below: - 4.
-Set the upload file name exactly as shown below.
-Note: the ram is prepended automatically. - 5.
-Press upload. - The upload takes approx. 40 seconds.
+Right-click on the Minimus2 in Discovery main window and select "File Exchange". - 3.
+In the "File Exchange" tab, select the new software binary file with the Browse button as below:

+- 4. Set the upload file name exactly as shown below.
+Note: the ram is prepended automatically. - Press upload. - 6.
+The upload takes approx. 40 seconds.
 The LED on the Minimus2 should change colour after the upload completes: persistent red erasing internal FLASH memory, then persistent blue during programming, then finally persistent white when complete. - 7.
-DO NOT remove power before the white LED!!!
+DO NOT remove power before the white LED!!! - 8.
+IP address, system name, netmask are all preserved.
+To preserve general settings, offload the config first.
+Use Discovery, right click and select "System Configuration".
+Download first and upload after the update.
+As described below:

-5.17 Import / Export an existing configuration
+5.16 Import / Export an existing configuration